AnimatedLEDStrip/animatedledstrip.github.io/client-libraries.md

     save last input to partialData
     remove last input from inputList

-  for data in inputList
+  for splitData in inputList
-    if data is an empty string
+    if splitData is an empty string
       continue

     call onReceiveCallback

-    if type is AnimationData (DATA:)
-      create instance
-      call onNewAnimationDataCallback
-      add instance to running animations
+    data = decodeJson(splitData)

-    else if type is AnimationInfo (AINF:)
+    if data is AnimationInfo
-      create instance
       add instance to supported animations
       call onNewAnimationInfoCallback
+    else if data is AnimationToRunParams
+      print warning "Receiving AnimationToRunParams is not supported by client" else if data is ClientParams
+      print warning "Receiving ClientParams is not supported by client" else if data is Command
-    else if type is Command (CMD :) print warning "Receiving Command is not supported by client" else if type is EndAnimation (END :) create instance
+      print warning "Receiving Command is not supported by client" else if data is EndAnimation
       call onNewEndAnimationCallback
       remove animation from running animations
-    else if type is Message (MSG :) create instance
+    else if data is Message
       call onNewMessageCallback
+    else if data is RunningAnimationParams
+      call onNewRunningAnimationParamsCallback
+      add instance to running animations
-    else if type is Section (SECT:)
+    else if data is Section
-      create instance
       call onNewSectionCallback
       add instance to sections
-    else if type is StripInfo (SINF:)
+    else if data is StripInfo
-      create instance
       set stripInfo to instance
       call onNewStripInfoCallback
     else
-      print warning "Unrecognized data type: $type"
+      print warning "Unrecognized data type: $data"
 ```